banjo/notebook/notes/linux/linux.md

 * Fill in Source port as 8888 and Destination as localhost:32400.
 * Click on the Add button.
 * Navigate back to the session homepage now and click the Save button, then Open to connect to the server.
 * Open a web browser on your local computer and navigate to http://localhost:8888/web.

-You will be presented with the following login screen:
+## Update UBUNTU

+* `sudo apt-get update        # Fetches the list of available updates`
+* `sudo apt-get upgrade       # Strictly upgrades the current packages`
+* `sudo apt-get dist-upgrade  # Installs updates (new ones)`